ryan-kttam/ryan-kttam.github.io/_posts/2018-11-15-fruit_image_recognition.md

 <img src="/images/fruit_image/orange1.jpg" alt="Test Image: Orange">
 <img src="/images/fruit_image/orange2.jpg" alt="Test Image: Orange">

-In the above image, the model correctly predicted apple, banana, and the second orange.
-It predicted the first orange as lemon.
+In the above images, the model correctly predicted apple, banana, and the second orange (bottom right).
+It predicted the first orange (bottom left) as lemon.
 In fact, the first orange does look like a lemon, but we have seen enough oranges to learn that not all oranges have orange color.
-The model obviously took color into consideration, but the oranges from the training sets mostly have orange color.
-That might be one of the reasons why it thought it is a lemon instead of an orange.
+The model took color into consideration, and the oranges from the training sets mostly are orange color, which led the model to think oranges *must* have orange color.
+That might be one of the reasons why it thought the fruit in the image was a lemon instead of an orange.

 # Conclusion